Amy Kurzweil: Life and career

 Kurzweil was born in Boston in 1986.
 Her mother, Sonya, is a psychotherapist, and her father is the futurist and inventor Ray Kurzweil.
 She graduated from Stanford University in 2009 and earned a master's degree in creative writing from the New School in New York City in 2013.
 She had multiple teaching jobs in the city, including dance at public schools and English at the Fashion Institute of Technology.
 She aspired to a career in fiction writing, but in her twenties found "how much I loved to draw".
 An early cartooning influence was the work of Alison Bechdel.

 A graphic novel-cum-memoir by Kurzweil, Flying Couch, was published in 2016.
 Inspired by graphic novels such as Bechdel's Fun Home, Art Spiegelman's Maus, and Marjane Satrapi's Persepolis, it tells the family history of her bubbe (grandmother) as a Holocaust survivor, her mother as a psychologist, and herself as a young woman.
 The project began as Kurzweil's (non-cartoon) senior thesis at Stanford, and she continued to research, write, and eventually illustrate it over eight years.
 Kurzweil drew significantly from an archive at the University of Michigan–Dearborn of oral histories of Holocaust survivors, including an interview with her grandmother.
 Reviews of the book were largely positive.

 Kurzweil's cartoons regularly appear in The New Yorker and other outlets.
-An upcoming book, Artificial: A Love Story, will follow the life of her father and her grandfather, another survivor of the Holocaust.
+Her second book, Artificial: A Love Story, follows the life of her father and her grandfather, another survivor of the Holocaust.